syncfusion-content/blazor-docs/blazor/appbar/position.md

 ---
 layout: post
-title: Position with Blazor AppBar Component | Syncfusion
+title: Positioning in Blazor AppBar Component | Syncfusion
-description: Checkout and learn about Position with Blazor AppBar component in Blazor Server App and Blazor WebAssembly App.
+description: Checkout and learn about Positioning in Blazor AppBar component in Blazor Server App and Blazor WebAssembly App.
 platform: Blazor
 control: AppBar
 documentation: ug
 ---

-# Position with Blazor AppBar Component
+# Positioning in Blazor AppBar Component

 This section briefly explains about how to configure the position of the AppBar.
 The AppBar provides the following options for setting its position: